-Geographical coordinates determine a location system, structured by invisible lines drawn in parallel, and the combination of these lines creates addresses and levels.
+The geographic coordinates define a location system structured by invisible lines drawn in parallel.
+The combination of these lines creates addresses and levels.

-When carrying out a project with the BIM methodology, the BIM modeller must determine the geographic coordinates of the model, in order to orient itself in the three-dimensional Cartesian space.
+When executing a project using the BIM methodology, the BIM modeler must determine the geographic coordinates for the model to orient themselves within the three-dimensional Cartesian space.

 Coordinate Points: